software-tools-books/js4ds/_en/gloss.md

 **connection manager**{:#g:connection-manager}:
 an object that maintains a connection to a database.
-When the code is finished working with the databse, the connection manager ensures that the connection is closed gracefully, which helps to avoid the corruption of data.
+When the code is finished working with the database, the connection manager ensures that the connection is closed gracefully, which helps to avoid the corruption of data.